 6 month old babies can eat berries, whole grain cereals, and whole wheat bread.

-Whole Grain Cereal for Kids: Rich in healthy fiber, aids digestion.
+Whole grain cereal for kids: Rich in healthy fiber, aids digestion.
 For an extra boost of brain-boosting antioxidants, parents can mix cereal with berry juice.

 Nutritious meals help children develop their brains.
 Photo: Freepik

-Peanut butter and whole grain bread: Bread spread with peanut butter is easy to eat and provides omega-3 nutrients and complex carbs for children's brain development.
+Peanut butter and whole grain bread: Bread spread with peanut butter is easy to eat and provides omega-3 nutrients and complex carbs for brain development.
 Parents can also give their children blueberries, raspberries or strawberries, which are rich in antioxidants.

 Yogurt and Berries: Eat fresh berries with plain yogurt for added sweetness.
 Blueberries are packed with antioxidants, while strawberries and raspberries are colorful and appealing to kids.